 - Administration (Leadership and Management)

 It does however have some fairly steep prerequisites that will shut out newcomers to Healthcare IT.
 You need either a four-year degree plus five years of IT and management systems experience (three being in Healthcare), or a Graduate degree plus three years of IT and management systems experience, two being in Healthcare.
+The exam costs $325 US for HIMSS members and $410 US for non-members.
+Testing is scheduled through Prometric Testing Centers.
 Source: Certified Professional in Healthcare Information & Management Systems (CPHIMS)

 6. CAHIMS (Certified Associate in Healthcare Information and Management Systems)

 The CAHIMS certification is a junior-level version of the CPHIMS, and is much easier to qualify for.
 All you need is a high school diploma.
 The exam is 115 questions, and some of the areas of study are:

 - Technology Environment